OTHER SMALL dog fence Parts

 Top Support Wire

-Our black pvc-coated top support wire (tie wire with a 13.5 gauge steel core) creates an essentially invisible top for your dog fence.
+Our black pvc-coated top support wire (tie wire with a 13.5 gauge steel core) should be used if there will be no top rail.
+The top wire creates an essentially invisible top for your dog fence.
 This wire is a lot easier to use than nylon monofilament line (often used on deer fences) because it needs no special tensioners and tighteners.
-All you do is run it around your chosen anchor post or brace band, twist it around itself several times until you have something that looks like a little hangman's knot, and cut off any excess.
+All you do is run it around your chosen anchor post, twist it around itself several times until you have something that looks like a little hangman's knot, and cut off any excess.
 Then uncoil the wire down to your other chosen anchor post, pull the wire tight, and do the same thing.
 The idea is to pull the wire tight enough so that it will provide effective support against dog impacts and snow loads, while not tightening it so tight as to tilt your posts.
-For this purpose, it makes sense to create relatively short runs of wire, each spanning only two or three posts.
+For this purpose, it makes sense to create relatively short runs of wire, each spanning 60 feet or less.

 Our tie wire, which is both strong and long-lasting, comes in lengths of 110, 220, and 350 feet.

 These are much tougher than kitchen ties.
 Made of black nylon with a UV barrier, they have a tested breaking strength of 120 pounds.
-Use the 8-inch zip-lock ties to connect your fencing to the top support wire, using 1 tie every 1.5 feet (for poly fencing) or 1 tie every foot (for metal hexagrid fencing), and also to connect the fencing to 1-3/8 inch round posts, using 1 tie per foot of post and putting the last tie under the bolt in the brace band at the top of the post.
-Do not use the 8-inch ties to secure your fencing to 1-5/8 inch round posts, because the tie does not start to grab itself until 2 inches have passed through the little box, and so you will have what is at best a tight fit.
-Instead use our 14-inch zip-lock ties for this job.
+Use the 8-inch zip-lock ties to connect your fencing to the top support wire or top rail, using 1 tie every 1.5 feet (for poly fencing) or 1 tie every foot (for metal hexagrid or welded wire fencing), and also to connect the fencing to round posts, using 1 tie per foot of post and putting the last tie under the bolt in the brace band (if there is a brace band) at the top of the post.
+If you are using 1-5/8 inch round posts, you may find the 14-inch zip ties easier to apply than the 8-inchers, so we offer them for convenience of installation.

 Zip-lock ties (black, nylon, 14 inches) with UV barrier, heavy duty (120-pound) strength, bag of 100